laracraft-tech/memoize/README.md

         // ...
     }

-    // for php8.1 you could also do something like this (maybe more convinient): public function processSomethingHeavy2($someModel)
+    // you could also do something like this (maybe more convinient) public function processSomethingHeavy2($someModel)
     {
         // ...